What are “Party Drugs”/MDMA/Ecstasy?

 - Liver problems.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use and National Drug & Alcohol Research Centre, UNSW Sydney.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use and National Drug & Alcohol Research Centre, UNSW Sydney.

 See detailed attachment for a list of sources for this information.